The Buzz · Atlantic Rural Morning Wire

 The Buzz

-Your kids need a new playground and the province won't pay Good morning from the Atlantic — three provinces, five communities, and the stories that cross every border.
-Now look, I've seen some shock...
+Your house could be a movie star, no kidding!
+Good morning from the Atlantic — three provinces, five communities, and the stories that cross every border.
+Now look, I know we're always talking about ...

 Bridget Chicken-MacPhail Atlantic Rural Morning Wire